autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - _offending_: as the validator committing a suspected rule infraction and submitting new _innocence_ proofs on-chain
 - _committee member_: as a validator in the consensus committee executing Autonity's consensus protocol and for AFD handling and processing accountability events, maintaining system state for accountability events, and computing and applying slashing penalties.

-Validators and stake delegators play the following economic roles in AFD processing:
+Validators play the following economic roles in AFD processing:

-- _offending_: loss of stake, validator reputation, staking reward revenue
+- _loss_: loss of stake, validator reputation, staking reward revenue as the _offending_ validator of a slashed _fault_
-- _beneficiary_: gain of slashing reward.
+- _beneficiary_: gain of slashing reward as the _reporting_ validator of a slashed _fault_.

 Autonity community play the following economic role in AFD processing: